-ESMs are complex whose response surfaces always display strong nonlinearity and discontinuity, casting a challenge to surrogate modeling.
-In this section, we consider the strategies of physics-informed learning and increase of training data to improve the surrogate accuracy.
-We conduct two corresponding experiments to investigate our method's performance in application of these two strategies.
-In experiment I, we divide the parameter space into two parts producing zero GPPs and nonzero GPPs, and we use 20 training data to build surrogates of the 42660 GPPs in the regime generating nonzero GPP samples.
-In experiment II, we build the surrogates of the 42660 GPPs in the original parameter domain (Figure 3), but with increasing training data of 200 and 1000.
+ESMs are complex, with response surfaces that always display strong nonlinearity and discontinuity, creating a challenge for surrogate modeling.
+In this section, we consider the strategies of physics-informed learning and an increase in the number of training data to improve surrogate accuracy.
+We conduct two corresponding experiments to investigate our method's performance in the application of these two strategies.
+In experiment I, we divide the parameter space into two parts, producing zero GPPs and nonzero GPPs, and we use 20 training data to build surrogates of the 42 660 GPPs in the regime, generating nonzero GPP samples.
+In experiment II, we build the surrogates of the 42 660 GPPs in the original parameter domain (Fig. 3) but with an increasing number of training data (200 and 1000).

 We use the results of Case I as a baseline to investigate our method's performance in the two experiments.
-Figure 12 shows averaged R^2 scores over 30 years at the 1422 locations in experiment I. The figure indicates that without zero GPPs our method can produce a very accurate surrogate at all locations with a uniformly high R^2 score of 0.98.
-Building the surrogates in the subdomain without zero GPPs not only significantly improves the prediction accuracy in locations originally having poor fit in Case I, but also further improves the prediction accuracy in locations which already have a good fit in Case I. For example, the R^2 score is dramatically improved from 0.79 to 0.97 at location 1345, from 0.96 to 0.99 at location 1046, and from 0.91 to 0.98 at location 428.
-As shown in Figure 13, the NN almost perfectly reproduces sELM simulations at these 3 locations.
+Figure 12 shows averaged $R^2$ scores over 30 years at the 1422 locations in experiment I. The figure indicates that without zero GPPs our method can produce a very accurate surrogate at all locations with a uniformly high $R^2$ score of 0.98.
+Building the surrogates in the subdomain without zero GPPs not only significantly improves the prediction accuracy in locations originally having a poor fit in Case I, but also further improves the prediction accuracy in locations that already have a good fit in Case I. For example, the $R^2$ score is dramatically improved from 0.79 to 0.97 at location 1345, from 0.96 to 0.99 at location 1046, and from 0.91 to 0.98 at location 428.
+As shown in Fig. 13, the NN almost perfectly reproduces sELM simulations at these three locations.
 Experiment I indicates that physics-informed domain decomposition can be a good strategy to improve surrogate accuracy.
-For smooth problems (e.g., no sharp jumps from non-zeros to zeros in response surfaces), our method can build a very accurate surrogate model based on a few training data.
+For smooth problems (e.g., no sharp jumps from nonzeros to zeros in response surfaces), our method can build a very accurate surrogate model based on a few training data.